this post was submitted on 28 Apr 2025

 Windows 11 has some nice features and you can use Group Policy to clean it up a bit.

 This is very true.
-There is a very weird endorsement from the Linux community of Windows 10 I do not align with at all.
+There is a very weird endorsement of Windows 10 from the Linux community I do not align with at all.
 It's basically the exact same thing.

 Especially since a lot of the less palatable features have been patched in backwards fairly dilligently.
 I use both routinely and there is little functional difference.